Magnetic particle inspection (MT)

-We provide single and serial testing of your components for surface defects and near-surface defects with magnetic particle testing
+We provide the single and serial testing of your components for surface defects and near-surface defects with magnetic particle testing.

 Magnetic particle inspection is used to detect defects on the surface and near-surface defects in the material.

 - Lines of slag

 - Blowholes near the surface

 From 0.01 mm crack width x 0.1 mm crack depth

 The material to be tested must be magnetizable (ferromagnetic).

 Magnetic particle inspection is also called magnetic particle crack detection, flux inspection or fluxing.

 It is used to detect flaws in or near the surface.